ansys/pystk/doc/source/api/ansys/stk/core/graphics/IExtrudedPolylineTriangulatorResult.rst

 IExtrudedPolylineTriangulatorResult
 ===================================

-.. py:class:: IExtrudedPolylineTriangulatorResult
+.. py:class:: ansys.stk.core.graphics.IExtrudedPolylineTriangulatorResult

    object

    The result from extruded polyline triangulation: a triangle mesh defined using an indexed triangle list with top and bottom boundary positions.
 The mesh is commonly visualized with the triangle mesh primitive or surface mesh primitive...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IExtrudedPolylineTriangulatorResult

 Overview
 --------